Airbnb Metrics Every Host Should Track

 Airbnb Performance Metrics for Professional Hosts

 If you have more than one listing, you can manage them and track your hosting performance by opting into Airbnb’s professional hosting tools.
-One of them is Insights which offers a number of KPIs to track your progress as a host.
+One of them is Insights, which offers several KPIs to track your progress as a host.

 If you go to the Insights section, you’ll find Airbnb performance metrics for the following areas:

-• Conversion—in this section, you can find information about your booking conversion rate, booking lead time, average returning guest rate, average page views, and wishlist additions
+Conversion—in this section, you can find information about your booking conversion rate, booking lead time, average returning guest rate, average page views, and wishlist addition.

 Final Thought

 Keeping track of all Airbnb metrics is vital for hosts and property managers to stay informed about the status of specific processes.
-Knowing the precise data, you’ll be able to reach the decisions that serve the best interests of your vacation rental business.
+With precise data, you’ll be able to make informed decisions that serve the best interests of your vacation rental business.
 That can help you maintain efficiency and scale more quickly and easily.